-Following the establishment of these interface parameters, modal reduction is performed using the Craig-Bampton method [3] (also known as the "fixed-interface method"), a technique that significantly reduce the number of DoF while while still presenting the main dynamical characteristics.
+Following the establishment of these interface parameters, modal reduction is performed using the Craig-Bampton method [3] (also known as the "fixed-interface method"), a technique that significantly reduces the number of DoF while while still presenting the main dynamical characteristics.
 This transformation typically reduces the model complexity from hundreds of thousands to fewer than 100 DoF.
 The number of degrees of freedom in the reduced model is determined by (1.1) where n represents the number of defined frames and p denotes the number of additional modes to be modeled.
-The outcome of this procedure is an $m \times m$ set of reduced mass and stiffness matrices, which can subsequently be incorporated into the multi-body model to represent the component's dynamic behavior.
+The outcome of this procedure is an $m \times m$ set of reduced mass and stiffness matrices, m being the total retained number of degrees of freedom, which can subsequently be incorporated into the multi-body model to represent the component's dynamic behavior.